 PPTP is a legacy VPN type based on the Point To Point Protocol (PPP).
 Using PPP is no longer a good idea because it does not support adequate encryption.
 Authentication is done using username and password only.

 OpenVPN is an open-source VPN solution that can do various VPN setups, including layer-2 (ethernet) or layer-3 (routed) VPN.
 A multitude of authentication methods is also available.
-OpenVPN enables the usage from mobile workstations.
+In addition, OpenVPN enables the usage of mobile workstations.

 SoftEther VPN is an open-source, user-friendly, multi-protocol VPN server that supports various VPN solutions, including OpenVPN and L2TP.